 Naively, one can sum \eq{TOV-comp} over the components to get a set of single-fluid TOV equations.
-However, the EoS for each component is usually not in the linear form, it is then impossible to form a EoS of single fluid, namely $\rho=\sum_I \rho_I\ne \rho(p)$.
-This requires to impose initial condition for each component when solving the TOV, and leads to the subtlety discussed right below when considering the stability of the hybrid stars of the third scenario based on the generalization of the Bardeen-Thorne-Meltzer (BTM) criteria \citep{1966ApJ...145..505B}.
+However, the EoS for each component is usually not in a linear form, it is then impossible to form an EoS of multi-fluid, namely $\rho=\sum_I \rho_I\ne \rho(p)$.
+This requires to impose an initial condition for each component when solving the TOV, and leads to the subtlety discussed right below when considering the stability of the hybrid stars of the third scenario based on the generalization of the Bardeen-Thorne-Meltzer (BTM) criteria \citep{1966ApJ...145..505B}.

-A key difference between first two scenarios and the third one is the stability issues.
-For the first two, we have just one initial-value parameter for solving TOV, i.e., either $p_D(0)$ or $p_N(0)$, but have both for the third one, thus the stability issue of the latter is more tricky due to possible saddle instability.
+A key difference between the first two scenarios and the third one is the stability issue.
+For the first two, we have just one initial value parameter for solving TOV, i.e., either $p_D(0)$ or $p_N(0)$, but have both for the third one, thus the stability issue of the latter is more tricky due to the possible saddle instability.

 Another issue is regarding the determination of $r_W$.
 It seems that $r_W$ is a free parameter in scenario I and II, but can be determined automatically in scenario III.
-This however is not true.
-For scenario I and II to have a domain wall separating the dark matter and baryonic phases, there should have model interactions between these two components, which will then build up the chemical equilibrium among them.
-This implies some mixed phase rule should be applied to determine $r_W$.
-Therefore, even in scenario I and II $r_W$ is not a free parameter.
+This, however, is not true.
+For scenarios I and II to have a domain wall separating the dark matter and baryonic phases, there should have model interactions between these two components, which will then build up the chemical equilibrium between them.
+This implies that some mixed phase rule should be applied to determine $r_W$.
+Therefore, even in scenarios I and II, $r_W$ is not a free parameter.
 Despite that, it needs to specify the model interaction to determine $r_W$ unambiguously, such as the example in \citep{Gresham:2018rqo}.
-In this work we will not consider scenario I and II for some particular model interactions, instead we choose $r_W$ as a parameter to characterize the model interactions between dark matter and baryons.
+In this work we will not consider scenario I and II for any particular model interactions, instead we choose $r_W$ as a parameter to characterize the model interactions between dark matter and baryons.